Gunfire erupts in Somali capital amid president’s standoff

 MOGADISHU, Somalia (AP) — Gunfire erupted in Somalia’s capital on Sunday between soldiers loyal to the government and others angry at the country’s leader as tensions spiked over President Mohamed Abdullahi Mohamed’s extended stay in power.

-There were no reports of casualties, but the gunfire heard across much of the city highlighted earlier warnings that the election standoff could increase instability in the Horn of Africa nation.
+The gunfire heard across much of the city highlighted earlier warnings that the election standoff could increase instability in the Horn of Africa nation.
 The estimated hundreds of mutinous soldiers, still in uniform, took up key positions in northern Mogadishu as some residents hid.

-There was no immediate comment from the government.
+Somalia’s homeland security minister, Hassan Hundubey Jimale, expressed condolences to all victims but didn’t say how many people had been killed or wounded.
+He accused “some people who are not interested in the security of their people” of launching an attack in Mogadishu and said security forces had repulsed them.

-Somalia’s president faces growing opposition in the country and abroad after the lower house of parliament approved a two-year extension of his mandate and that of the federal government and he OKed it, to the fury of Senate leaders and vocal criticism of the international community.
+The president faces growing opposition in Somalia and abroad after the lower house of parliament approved a two-year extension of his mandate and that of the federal government and he OK’d it, to the fury of Senate leaders and vocal criticism from the international community.
 The African Union was the latest to condemn the actions.

 Somalia’s election, meant for early February, has been delayed amid disputes between the federal government and the states of Puntland and Jubbaland along with the opposition.